wtbarnes/loops-workshop-2017-talk/loops-workshop-2017-talk/presentation.md

 Define what we mean by a "heating frequency"

+Many factors likely to obscure EM
+* multiple emitting structures along the LOS
+* nonequilibrium ionization
+* difficulties due to inversion
+* lack of spectral coverage in detectors

+---

-Two primary questions:
+## Two primary questions:
-* ## What are the signatures of these different heating frequencies?
+* How does varying the heating frequency manifest itself in observable signatures?
-* ## Are these signatures detectable?
+* Are these signatures detectable?

 ---

 ## Making points